untitaker/hyperlink/README.md

 ## Redirects

-Since 0.1.45 `hyperlink` supports a very small subset of Netlify's `_redirects` file.
-Redirect sources will be considered when validating `href`s, and redirect targets will be checked for validity as well.
+Since 0.1.45 `hyperlink` supports reading configured redirects from a file.

 At the root of your site, make a file `_redirects`: